kent-rasmussen/azt/ROADMAP.md

 - find ways to speed up tone reports:
     - multithreading?  !(CPU limited)
 - make dictionary of images created with PIL, so they aren't continually remade (source if already there)
+- distinguish between users and their functions:
+    - language:
+        - sort, etc.
+        - record
+        - make reports
+    - linguistics
+        - transcribe (but not sort, etc)

 ## Migrate further toward OOP
 - mark a sensid to sort again without losing the sound file attached to it.
 - distinguish between frames to do for sorting (with unsorted data) and frames to do for other tasks...
+- make 'next' go to next frame, if done sorting, or not, as appropriate
+- make tone analysis one thing, and tone report another thing, and call analysis if not done since data was last added/modified (store this info somewhere, clear after analysis completes)
+    -set report for different forms separately (e.g., making images for screen may not be useful for some, yet takes time)
 - Consider making the following objects?
     - fn to process kwargs w/default (currently hardcoded in buttons/labels,etc.)
     - ErrorWindow class (tryNAgain, maybesort ...)